sheldonh/certmeister/README.md

 The reference access policy in use by Hetzner PTY Ltd is:

 * the Common Name (CN) of the certificate is in the host-h.net domain,
+* the service has no record of already having signed a certificate for that CN, and
-* the requesting client IP address has forward confirmed reverse DNS that matches the CN, and
+* the requesting client IP address has forward confirmed reverse DNS that matches the CN.
-* the client presents an allowed PSK.
+* Requests to fetch certificates are always allowed.
+* Requests to delete certificates are only allowed when they originate from a secure operator network.

 This allows us the convenience of Puppet's autosign feature, without the horrendous security implications.
-We could do away with the requirement for a PSK, but then our managed hosting servers would have to put a firewall rule in place that prevents customers from reaching Certmeister.

 Certmeister is the core of a fancy web service that does this: